hazelcast/hazelcast-go-client/README.md

 sslConfig.ServerName = "yourServerName"
 ```

-# 7. Using Go Client with Hazelcast IMDG
+# 7. Using Go client with Hazelcast IMDG

 ## 7.1.
-Go Client API Overview
+Go client API Overview

 If you are ready to go, let's start to use Hazelcast Go client!